datakind/edvise-ui/README.md

 Use console.log() and fn+12 to open chrome dev panel.

+## Other setup
+To enable full API functionality locally, you'll need to create a user in the frontend and also create that user in the backend database.

 ## Styling

 Similar to Python's Black, you can use run `./vendor/bin/pint` to autoformat your PHP.